bastelfreak/talks/puppetize2021.md

 # Why Open Source brings more value to business?

-Type: breakout session 20min + Q&A
+## Abtract

-Why should a company use open source Puppet modules?
+Why should companies use open source Puppet modules?
-Why should it contribute to open source projects and even publish home-grown modules?
+Why should they contribute to open source projects and even publish home-grown modules?

+Many companies like to use open source software but prefer to keep their own code in-house.
+They think their business is more secure if they keep their code private.
+But that's not true!
-This talk will focus on all the aspects about open source in companies, how it increases the security about the platforms, brings you happier engineers and reduced onboarding time for new hires!
+This talk will focus on all the aspects about open source (with a focus on Puppet modules) in companies, how it increases the security about the platforms, brings you happier engineers and reduced onboarding time for new hires!

+## Bio

+Tim „bastelfreak“ Meusel became a Senior Automation IT Consultant at example42 in July 2021.
+Previously, he worked as a DevOps Engineer for GoDaddy EMEA in Cologne, Germany, where he developed and maintained a big public cloud platform.
+Tim is the driving force behind various open source projects.
+He founded the VirtAPI-Stack and is a very active Vox Pupuli Maintainer and Project Management Committee member.
+Tim has been doing work in the DevOps area since 2009 and began persuing Puppet solutions in 2012.
+He was recently reelected to serve on the Vox Pupuli Project Management Committee.

+In his free time, Tim enjoys good BBQ and ice hockey.